 Charles Pocock, Managing Partner of Meem Gallery, Founder of Noor Islamic Art, Adviser to ADMAF, Fellow of The Royal Asiatic Society, Fellow of The Royal Geographical Society and Special Adviser to Skira.

 Noura Haggag, Creative Director; Haggag is responsible for the art design of all projects related to Meem, most notably the gallery's publications which are produced in conjunction with Meem's exhibitions.
-She holds a bachelor of Fine Arts majoring in Graphic Design and Visual Communication from the American University in Dubai, and is currently completing her Masters in Business Administration.
+She holds a bachelor of Fine Arts majoring in Graphic Design and Visual Communication from the American University in Dubai, and a Masters in Business Administration.

 Samar Faruqi, Director of Research; Since joining Meem in March 2009, Faruqi has edited the gallery's publications which include Dia Al-Azzawi: Retrospective, Parviz Tanavoli: Monograph and Art in Iraq Today.
 She has a BA Honours in History of Art from Goldsmiths, University of London, and an MPhil in History of Art from the University of Cambridge.
 She she is currently a PhD candidate at Cambridge, researching British Orientalist painting and the role of the Victorian art market.